HaxeFoundation/nekovm.org/www/pages/doc/ffi.md

 }
 ```

 In other cases, you might want the pointer data to be free when the abstract value becomes garbage-collected.
-In that case you have to bind a  function on it.
+In that case you have to bind a *finalizer* function on it.
 Please note that it might take some time between the value becomes unreachable and the finalizer is called.

 ```c
 void finalize( value v ) {